Frequently Asked Questions

 - What is a Church Authority?

-- Why don’t the Standards cover safeguarding for vulnerable adults?
+- When will the Standards cover safeguarding for vulnerable adults?

 - How have you heard the voice of survivors in the development and rollout of the Standards and audit framework?